-The competitive landscape in the United States is significantly more complex than in Canada, given the overall size and activity level of the market and the presence of community banks, regional and national competitors for many businesses such as personal and commercial banking as well as other financial service providers.
-Chicago's financial services marketplace remains one of the most fragmented in the United States, with approximately 230 deposit-taking institutions.
-Harris and the two other largest banks in the Chicago area have together held between 25% and 37% of the personal and commercial deposit market since 1997.
-The Chicago area remains a highly contested market because of the growth opportunities presented by this fragmentation.
+The competitive landscape in the United States is significantly more complex than in Canada, given the overall size and activity level of the market and the presence of community, regional and national competitors for many businesses such as personal and commercial banking as well as other financial service providers.
+With the completion of the acquisition of M&I in July 2011, P&C U.S. now has a significant footprint in six contiguous U.S. Midwest states (Illinois, Wisconsin, Indiana, Minnesota, Missouri and Kansas), where there are approximately 3,100 deposit-taking institutions.
+With a GDP and population comparable to Canada's, this U.S. Midwest area remains highly contested because of the growth opportunities presented by fragmentation in the market.
 Competitors are attempting to capture market share through acquisitions, aggressive pricing and continuous investment in their brands.
-Since November 1, 2009, there have been 15 bank failures in the greater Chicago area.
-The 2010 competitive dynamic has shifted with further consolidation of the market due in large part to FDIC-assisted transactions.
-P&C U.S. has participated in this consolidation, acquiring certain assets and liabilities of AMCORE Bank N.A. in an FDIC-assisted transaction.
+Since November 1, 2009, there have been numerous bank failures in the greater Chicago area.
+The competitive dynamic has shifted in the past two years with further consolidation of the market due in large part to FDIC-assisted transactions.
+P&C U.S. participated in this consolidation, acquiring certain assets and liabilities of AMCORE Bank N.A. in an FDIC-assisted transaction in April, 2010.

-Driven by the ongoing integration of the Canadian and American economies, consolidation has been underway in the financial services industry in Canada and the United States in recent years.
+Consolidation has been underway in the financial services industry in Canada and the United States in recent years.
 This has affected trust companies, mutual fund managers, life insurers and credit unions.
 Canadian federal government policy has been to discourage large banks from merging.
 It is uncertain whether this will change in the near future but further consolidation and increased competition in the financial services industry overall is likely.
 It is anticipated that this consolidation could significantly re-configure the North American financial services landscape in the future by widening the distinctions between various tiers of players.